-What to Do After a Bike Accident in Phoenix
+Lawyers Discuss What to Do After a Phoenix Bike Accident

 Everyone wants to know their rights after a bike accident in Phoenix, right?
-Let's face it, when you are involved in an accident you probably don't know the laws at that time.
+Let's face it, when you are involved in a crash, you probably don't know the laws at that time.
 You probably won't know what to do, where to turn for help, or how to proceed.
 And if that's the case, you won't be alone.
-Most people don't understand their rights after a collision on their bicycle.
-Most people are surprised to know that bicycles are considered a vehicle on the roads of Arizona but that's the reality.
+Most people don't understand their rights after a collision.
+Most people are surprised to learn that bicycles are considered "vehicles" on the roads of Arizona, but that's the reality.

 - Remain calm.
 A non-confrontational attitude will allow you to gather the information you need.

 - Call the police.
 Insist that the police officer file a report.
 If an officer does not respond, go to the nearest police station and file a report within 72 hours.

 - Obtain the motor vehicle operator's name, address, phone number, license plate number, and insurance information.

 - If possible, obtain the names, addresses, and phone numbers of all witnesses.

 - Take photos of the crash scene, your bike, all involved vehicles, and your injuries.